PapenfussLab/Canary/README.md

 - calling of variants,
 - 3' shifting,
 - coalescing of MNPs (multi-nucleotide polymorphisms),
-- Refseq transcript selection and
+- Refseq transcript selectionc$,
-- rendering of variants into HGVS nomenclature.
+- rendering of variants into HGVS nomenclature and
+- annotation of the VCF file with MyVariant.info attributes.

 ## Technology Platform
 Canary takes advantage of many open-source and public Java libraries to implement an enterprise-grade application suitable for clinical use.